benemanuel/letteris/README.md

 # letteris
 Letteris Hebrew Bible UTF8

+Please edit only the individual books and not the full test.
+Letteris comments are in a seperate file Comments_utf8.txt Editing comments are in seperate files for individual books eg: Genesis_editing.txt

-Genesis Done until 1:8  - Avi Benemanuel
+Genesis Done until 1:27  - Avi Benemanuel